 At autopsy, the lesions in acute transverse myelitis are restricted to the cord.
 The histology differs somewhat from multiple sclerosis.
 In cord lesions from multiple sclerosis, many axons are usually preserved and the lesions are scattered (primary demyelination).
 In acute transverse myelitis, although myelin loss does exceed axonal loss, axons are usually destroyed along with the demyelination, and secondary demyelination may result.
 In severe transverse myelitis, the lesions may be cavitary.
-Scattered lesions are less common and suggest multiple sclerosis.
-The lesions in acute idiopathic transverse myelitis are bilateral and somewhat symmetrical.
-In transverse myelitis, lesions are typically central, and there is relative preservation of tissue at the periphery; in multiple sclerosis, lesions often begin at the pial surface (Partial cord lesions, or transverse myelitis plus scattered CNS lesions on MRI, frequently evolve into multiple sclerosis or are exacerbations of established multiple sclerosis).
-There is perivascular spread of monocytes, lymphocytes infiltrate focal areas of the cord, and there is astroglial and microglial activation.
-In acute cases of transverse myelitis, polymorphonuclear leukocytes and lymphocytes infiltrate the meninges, and macrophages infiltrate the parenchyma.
+Cases with scattered lesions are less common and this suggests multiple sclerosis.
+The lesions in acute idiopathic transverse myelitis are bilateral and somewhat symmetrical and are typically central, with relative preservation of tissue at the periphery; in multiple sclerosis, lesions often begin at the pial surface (Partial cord lesions, or transverse myelitis plus scattered CNS lesions on MRI, frequently evolve into multiple sclerosis or are exacerbations of established multiple sclerosis).
+In transverse myelitis, there is perivascular spread of monocytes, lymphocytes infiltrate focal areas of the cord, and there is astroglial and microglial activation.
+In some acute cases of transverse myelitis, polymorphonuclear leukocytes and lymphocytes infiltrate the meninges, and macrophages infiltrate the parenchyma.
+The presence of polymorphonuclear leukocytes suggests high levels of IL-17, and a different immune etiology than in typical forms of transverse myelitis.
 The pattern of spread is difficult to discern based on autopsy findings, but at autopsy and on MRI there is relative preservation of subpial parenchyma.
 This suggests ischemia, possibly from small vessel arachnoid vasculitis, as the ultimate cause of the cord lesions in transverse myelitis and in the possibly related Devic disease.

 Related syndromes show somewhat distinct pathology.
 In multiple sclerosis, lesions appear at different times and have different distributions.
 The lesions in acute disseminated encephalomyelitis are monophasic.
 In acute disseminated encephalomyelitis and associated conditions (perivenous encephalomyelitis, postinfectious encephalomyelitis, and postvaccinal encephalomyelitis), there is widespread perivenous lymphocytic-histiocytic inflammation, mostly within the white matter.
 There are small foci of demyelination (0.1 to 1 mm), but the contiguous demyelination of acute transverse myelitis is not seen (Alvord 1985).

-Some other related conditions are necrotizing, in addition to having the inflammatory and demyelinating components of disseminated encephalomyelitis, eg, acute hemorrhagic leukoencephalitis, progressive necrotizing myelopathy, and Devic disease.
+Some other related conditions are necrotizing, in addition to having the inflammatory and demyelinating components, eg, acute hemorrhagic leukoencephalitis, progressive necrotizing myelopathy, and Devic disease.
 Distinction between these diseases rests on more than the degree of inflammation accompanying the demyelinating process.
-The clinical course, the histology, and the dissemination of the lesions in space and time all differ.
+The clinical course, the histology, serum markers, and dissemination of lesions in space and time all differ.

 Acute hemorrhagic leukoencephalitis is a monophasic, possibly post-viral syndrome that affects the cord, hemispheres, and brainstem.
 The CSF contains elevated protein and up to 3000 cells.
 Mononuclear cells appear first, followed by polymorphonuclear leukocytes.
 There are widespread perivascular cellular infiltrates, small perivascular hemorrhages, and necrosis, often to the point of liquefaction.

 In Devic disease, as well as in transverse myelitis, axons and myelin are destroyed in the center of the cord; there is some preservation in subpial areas.
-Are Devic disease and transverse myelitis forms of multiple sclerosis?
 In contrast to multiple sclerosis, in both Devic disease and transverse myelitis, the CSF contains elevated protein and tends to have transient or no oligoclonal bands, and a swollen cord is often visible on MRI.
-Antibodies to myelin-associated glycoprotein are present in all cases of Devic neuromyelitis optica (Haase and Schmidt 2001).
-Most patients with Devic disease have antibodies to aquaporin 4 (NMO-IgG).
-This antibody defines a subpopulation of optic neuritis and myelitis cases separate from multiple sclerosis; therapies differ between the 2 entities (Lennon et al 2004).
+In an early study, antibodies to myelin-associated glycoprotein were present in all cases of Devic neuromyelitis optica (Haase and Schmidt 2001).
+More recently, a more specific marker, antibodies to aquaporin 4 (NMO-IgG), appears in two thirds of patients with Devic disease.
+This antibody defines a subpopulation of optic neuritis and myelitis cases separate from multiple sclerosis.
+Therapies differ between the 2 entities (Lennon et al 2004).